How Many Internal Links Per Post?

 Think About How Your Website is Organized

-How you organize your website is important when you decide where to put links.
-If you have lots of pages, you should put more links, so people can find what they want.
-If your website is smaller, you might not need as many links because it’s easier for people to find things.
+How you structure your website is an important factor when deciding where to place links.
+If you have many pages, you ought to include more links so readers can access desired information easily.
+If your website is small, you may not need many links because itโ€™s straightforward for people to locate things.

 FAQs